Skip to main content

 • Low-Activity Variants ∞ Conversely, variants associated with lower aromatase activity can also present challenges.
 In premenopausal women, this has been linked to altered cycle characteristics.
 In postmenopausal women using aromatase inhibitors for breast cancer treatment, certain variants are associated with a higher incidence of musculoskeletal pain, a common side effect that impacts adherence to therapy.

 A specific polymorphism, rs10046, illustrates this principle.
 The T/T genotype has been associated with a reduced incidence of hot flashes and sweating in premenopausal women receiving treatment that suppresses ovarian function, particularly when combined with an aromatase inhibitor.
-This suggests that their genetic makeup alters how they experience the of estrogen deprivation.
+This suggests that their genetic makeup alters how they experience the side effects of estrogen deprivation.

 COMT the Estrogen Deactivator